xillio/TDK-Boilerplate-Java/README.md

 `xdip` is the identifier of your content.

 We talked about `config` before.
-Depending on your specific business logic, you can have a need to use some values form `config`.
-It's completely up to you how to extract these values from it.
+Depending on your specific business logic, you can have a need to use some values form it.
+It's completely up to you how to extract these values.

 Implement the methods.